Teradata/kylo/data-lake-ui/data-lake-ui-common/README.md

 ### Static Template files
 Static Template files are merged together and placed in the **/resources/static-common/templates.js** This is done using **gulp** and the node module **gulp-angular-templatecache**.

-If a static template file is modified then gulp will be needed to run to update this **/resources/static-common/templates.js** file.
+**NOTE:**If a static template file is modified then gulp will be needed to run to update this **/resources/static-common/templates.js** file.

 #### Installing and running gulp to merge the template html files
 1. install node